 Side Effects of Lemongrass Oil

-I do not recommend children, pregnant women, and nursing moms to use lemongrass oil orally.
+I do not recommend children, pregnant women or nursing moms to use lemongrass oil orally.
 Those with liver or kidney disease and other health conditions should also consult their physician before using lemongrass oil.